zanelliriccardo/TimeSeriesForecasting/README.md

 The metric used to evaluate models and place the Teams in Leaderboard is the Root Mean Squared Error (RMSE).

+Time Series Forecasting of what?
+Dataset have censored features, so field of application is unknown

 Performance:

 RMSE = 3.9455